Git Quick Start Guide

 $ git checkout ${new_branch_name}

-checkout has three uses: switching branches, discarding changes, and checking out from historical versions; these will be discussed later.
+The checkout command has three uses: switch branches, discard changes, and check out from history, which will be explained later.

 1